Generative Human Geometry Distribution: Abstract

 \section{Abstract}

-Realistic human geometry generation is an important yet challenging task, requiring both the preservation of fine clothing details and the accurate modeling of clothing-pose interactions.
-Geometry distributions, which can model the geometry of a single human as a distribution, provide a promising representation for high-fidelity synthesis.
-However, applying geometry distributions for human generation requires learning a dataset-level distribution over numerous individual geometry distributions.
-To address the resulting challenges, we propose a novel 3D human generative framework that, for the first time, models the distribution of human geometry distributions.
-Our framework operates in two stages: first, generating the human geometry distribution, and second, synthesizing high-fidelity humans by sampling from this distribution.
-We validate our method on two tasks: pose-conditioned 3D human generation and single-view-based novel pose generation.
-Experimental results demonstrate that our approach achieves the best quantitative results in terms of realism and geometric fidelity, outperforming state-of-the-art generative methods.
+Realistic human geometry generation is an important yet challenging task, requiring both the preservation of fine clothing details and the accurate modeling of clothing-body interactions.
+To tackle this challenge, we build upon Geometry distributions—a recently proposed representation that can model a single human geometry with high fidelity using a flow matching model.
+However, extending a single-geometry distribution to a dataset is non-trivial and inefficient for large-scale learning.
+To address this, we propose a new geometry distribution model by two key techniques: (1) encoding distributions as 2D feature maps rather than network parameters, and (2) using SMPL models as the domain instead of Gaussian and refining the associated flow velocity field.
+We then design a generative framework adopting a two-staged training paradigm analogous to state-of-the-art image and 3D generative models.
+In the first stage, we compress geometry distributions into a latent space using a diffusion flow model; the second stage trains another flow model on this latent space.
+We validate our approach on two key tasks: pose-conditioned random avatar generation and avatar-consistent novel pose synthesis.
+Experimental results demonstrate that our method outperforms existing state-of-the-art methods, achieving a $57\%$ improvement in geometry quality.